YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     …
     Population("USA",20100401)=308745538

-Note that the trees are displayed in breadth-first order.
 YottaDB has functions for applications to traverse trees in both breadth-first and depth-first order.

 If the application designers now wish to enhance the application to add historical dates for capitals, the :code:`Capital("Thailand")` subtree